_ _

 Perfectionism is the enemy of every 66-day process.
 A messy, minimal, barely-there learning session on a hard day is worth more than a perfect 30-minute session you skip.

-Building a daily learning habit with ADHD or a chaotic schedule
+Building a daily learning habit with ADHD or a chaotic schedule {#adhd-chaotic-schedule}

-The fix is not a different system.
-It’s a shorter leash on the same system.
-Instead of picking one anchor time, pick three possible anchors ranked by preference.
 Morning coffee is first choice.
 If that window is gone by 8 AM, the commute is backup.
 If that fails, the five minutes after lunch is the final option.

 For ADHD brains specifically, the format match matters even more.
 Novelty-seeking means the same learning format every day will lose its pull faster.
 Rotate between reading, listening, and watching on a simple three-day cycle.
-And keep the minimum session at 5 minutes – not 10.
-The kaizen approach to personal productivity applies here: the lower the bar, the more often you clear it.
+Drop the standard 10-minute minimum to 5 minutes, an editorial adaptation for ADHD brains that lowers the cost of starting rather than a figure from the dopamine research itself.

-For parents, the real trick is accepting that your “learning session” might be a single flashcard reviewed while standing in the kitchen.
+For parents, the real trick is accepting that your “learning session” might be a single Anki card reviewed while standing in the kitchen.
 That counts.
 During chaotic weeks, the goal is keeping the daily cue alive, not making meaningful progress.
-The habit survives the chaos.
-The learning catches up later.

 Conclusion

 Building a daily learning habit is not a motivation problem.
-It’s an engineering problem.
-The 66-day timeline from Lally’s research [1], the cue-routine-reward loop from Gardner, Lally, and Wardle [2], the energy matching, the two-day recovery rule – these are mechanical components of a system that works whether you feel inspired or not.
+It is an engineering problem.
+The 66-day timeline from Lally’s research [1], the cue-routine-reward loop from Gardner, Lally, and Wardle [2], the energy-to-format matching, the Two-Week Wall Protocol: these are the mechanical components of the Learning Anchor System.

 After 66 days, the system becomes invisible.
 You stop being someone who is trying to build a learning habit.
 You become someone who learns.